baffou/PhaseLAB_doc/docs/source/importImages.rst

 In this example, in line 3, the interferogram is defined, and the reference image is automatically downloaded from the proper file, and incorporated within the ``Itf`` object (``Itf.Ref``).
 If several images are contained in the *data* folder, then they are all imported at once, and ``Itf`` becomes an object array.

-If the number of images is particularly large, like several 100s, then one can import only a link to the saved file, so that the RAM memory does not get saturated.
+If the number of images is particularly large, like several 100s, then one can import only a link to the saved files, so that the RAM memory does not get saturated.
 The synthax is the following:

 .. code-block:: matlab
     :linenos: